gfriesen98/selfhosted-downloader/README.md

 # selfhosted-downloader

-A front and backend mainly for yt-dlp to help making editing metadata less painful
+A front and backend mainly for yt-dlp to help make editing metadata less painful

 The goal of this project is to try and use as few package dependencies as I can